 If tire pressure drops 25 percent below the vehicle manufacture’s recommended pressure, the sensor sends a signal to a monitoring unit that causes a warning to light up on the dashboard.
 When drivers see the warning light, they know it's time to put some air in the tires.

 Another important benefit of properly inflated tires is increased safety for Corvallis vehicles.
-Under-inflated tires become hotter and that heat can actually lead to tire failure – possibly resulting in an accident.
-Your car and the tires themselves will just perform better and more safely around Corvallis with properly inflated tires.
+Underinflated tires become hotter, and that heat can actually lead to tire failure – possibly resulting in an accident.
+Your vehicle and the tires themselves will just perform better and more safely around Corvallis with properly inflated tires.